 Of course, when it comes to the ingredients in our gin we also want to maintain high quality and that means some do have a fairly high carbon footprint.
 The best cardamon, cinnamon and nutmeg for example, just don’t grow well, or in the quantities needed in the UK.
 Juniper does grow here, but the quality and quantity can’t be relied on.
 However, we buy from UK growers and importers where we can.
 Our chillies start their life in Warton, Carnforth in our friend’s, Picking Posies, market garden.
 We continually research sources for our botanicals and recently found a British company growing high quality coriander, Beacon Commodities.
 As for our Festive Bramble Gin Elixir, we forage every blackberry from Ulverston and all the apples come from another friend of ours who has an orchard in the town.
 He’s doing his bit to keep rare, heritage apples alive and we love being able to make use of them.
 For our Blackcurrant and Liquorice Gin Elixir, the blackcurrants are grown just down the road from us in Levens.
 And the wax that seals all our bottles comes from the British Wax company.

 There are so many talented people in our town and county and so we employ local people.
-Pixeltweaks, is the designer who helped us at the start to get our labels just right and continues to figure out how to put the ideas in our heads into production; Fingerprints and Badger Press are the two printing companies we use and occasionally have to ask for something to be done yesterday; this website continues to be developed due to Sophie’s talents at Furness Media and we loved being able to use a photographer from Ulverston for many of the pictures you see here.
+Pixeltweaks, is the designer who helped us at the start to get our labels just right and continues to figure out how to put the ideas in our heads into production; Fingerprints and Stramongate Press are the two printing companies we use and occasionally have to ask for something to be done yesterday; this website continues to be developed due to Sophie’s talents at Furness Media and we employ local photographers for many of the images you see here.

 We’re lucky to live in a town and a county that embraces new ideas, supports tradition, and holds out a helping hand to people and the environment.
 We’re proud to be a part of that.